What it’s like to transition from homeschool junior high to homeschool high school

 So I called the college and asked for a different person, the English department chair, and had an open conversation with her about my daughter’s learning goals.

-This department chair and Professor was eager to provide that, suggested she join the English 110 class but that she’d have to write an English placement exam to be officially included in that class.
+This department chair and Professor was eager to provide that and suggested she join the English 110 class but that she’d have to write an English placement exam to be officially included in that class.

 Along with the application, I sent a copy of her portfolio: details of her previously completed work like comparative government essays, persuasive essays, formal lab reports, book reports, and general writing that she’d done the year before.
 She was welcomed into the class but required to write a Language Proficiency Index exam.
 She is more than halfway through this class now, loving it, and has just written that three-hour exam at a provincial university four hours away.